JIC-Image-Analysis/stomata-characterisation/README.md

 # Stomata finding

-This code is intended to locate stomata in confocal image stacks.
+This code is intended to determine how open a stoma is from a stack of brightfield images.

 ## Installation